JasonHyun/MiFoodTech/design/design-journey.md

 ### User Interview Questions (Milestone 2)
 > Plan the user interview which you'll use to identify the goals of your site's audience.

 **User Interview Briefing & Consent:** Hi, I am a student at Cornell University.
 I'm currently taking a class on web design and for a project I am designing a web site for Mi Yang of MiFoodTech.
+MiFoodTech is a startup that uses robots to help Chinese restaurants reduce labor costs and improve food quality.
 I'm trying to learn more about the people that might use this site.
 May I ask you a few questions?
 It will take about 10-15 minutes.
 You are free to quit at any time.

 1. Have you ever invested before?
 Have you ever invested in a restaurant?
     - Have you ever invested in a restaurant like MiTechFood?